mike4192/spotMicro/README.md

 #### Software:
 This repo is structured as a catkin workspace in a ROS Kinetic envivornment on Ubuntu 16.04.
 The software may not work or compile outside this environment.
-Raspberry pi images preloaded with Ubuntu 16.04 and a ROS Kinetic installation can be found via ubiquity robotics.
+Raspberry Pi images preloaded with Ubuntu 16.04 and a ROS Kinetic installation can be found via ubiquity robotics.
 [See ubiquity robotics webpage](https://downloads.ubiquityrobotics.com/) for download, setup, and wifi setup instructions.
 It is suggested to also install ROS Kinetic on a Ubuntu 16.04 linux installation/dual boot/virtual machine on a PC for development and for running control nodes.
+Instructions to install ROS kinetic can be found [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).

-**NOTE**  Adding a SWAP partition of about 1 GB on the RPI's sd card is necessary to increase the virtual memory available beyond the RPI's onboard RAM.
+**NOTE**  A SWAP partition of about 1 GB on the RPI's sd card is necessary to increase the virtual memory available beyond the RPI's onboard RAM.
 In my experience the catkin compilation process uses all the onboard RAM and stalls indefinitely and does not complete without adding a SWAP partition.
 Example instructions for adding a SWAP partition [can be found here](https://nebl.io/neblio-university/enabling-increasing-raspberry-pi-swap/).

 The provided ROS Catkin make build system can be utilized, but I used `catkin tools` instead ([see catkin tools website]((https://catkin-tools.readthedocs.io/en/latest/))).
 Compilation commands below will be given assuming `catkin tools`.
 If not using catkin tools on the raspberry pi, the stock `catkin_make` can be used to compile the code via command such as `catkin_make -DCMAKE_BUILD_TYPE=Release` from the home of the catkin workspace.